apache/couchdb-documentation/src/install/index.rst

 After installation and initial startup, visit Fauxton at ``http://127.0.0.01:5984/_utils#setup``.
 You will be asked to set up CouchDB as a single-node instance or set up a cluster.
 When you click “Single-Node-Setup”, you will get asked for an admin username and password.
 Choose them well and remember them.
 You can also bind CouchDB to a public port, so it is accessible within your LAN or the public, if you are doing this on a public VM.
+The wizard then configures your admin username and password and creates the three system databases _users, _replicator and _global_changes for you.

-When you run 2.0 as a single node, it doesn't create system databases on startup.
-You have to do this manually:
+Alternatively, if you don't want to use the  “Single-Node-Setup” wizard and run 2.0 as a single node with admin username and password already configured make sure to create the three three system databases manually on startup:

 .. code-block:: shell